Information on intonation, string variety and what to look for to get the most out of your strings and guitar.

 Start by positioning a straightedge ruler up against the front most surface of the nut while in line with the highest tuned string.
 Now make a dash on the ruler marking the exact center of the 12th fret.
 Now add 1/16″ to the first mark, make another dash here.
 This second dash will be the location of the back side of an acoustic guitar type straight saddle.
 Now add 3/16″ to the first mark.
 This third dash will represent the location of the back side of the saddle under the lowest tuned string.
 The intonation points for all other strings will fall in front of these positions on a 1/8″ thick acoustic style straight saddle.
 Now butt the straight edge ruler up against the 12th fret in line with the strings respective dash (low or hi strings) and transfer the locations of the two dashes onto the bridge top.
 Now connect the two dashes with a line.
 This line represents the back side of the saddle for this guitar.
 You can see this all showcased above in the three photos showing the saddle locations and their compensation shapes for each string variety.

 Even more on intonation, string make up, variety and how to best use them.

 As you know there are many ways a string can be made.
 There are plain and wound strings.
 There is also the alloy itself; in this photo I have both nickel and bronze wound strings mixed in with plain steel strings.

-Lets look at the ball end of the strings here.
-Notice how in order for the ball to be held in place, the core of the string has to be over wound onto itself.
+Let us look at the ball end of the strings here.
+Notice how for the ball to be held in place, the core of the string must be over wound onto itself.
 This is all that there is to keep the string end anchored for tuning.